simranjeetc/certified-aws-solutions-architect-associate/7-use-cases/use-cases.md

 #### A company needs to ensure that all administrative actions, such as launching or terminating EC2 instances, modifying security groups, or configuring other AWS services, are recorded for compliance with IT security standards and auditing.
 CloudTrail

-Based on the provided content, here are the Q&A formatted notes focusing on use-case scenarios related to AWS services for security management:

 #### A company wants to aggregate, organize, and prioritize security alerts or findings across multiple AWS services using automated security checks based on AWS security best practices.
 Which AWS service should they use to manage this in a centralized manner?
 AWS Security Hub